-Shuttered Oregon bakery appeals to U.S. Supreme Court over gay-wedding cake
+Oregon bakery appeals fine for turning away lesbian couple

 The former owners of Sweet Cakes by Melissa are asking the high court to overturn Oregon's order to pay $135,000 in emotional damages to the gay couple they turned away.

-PORTLAND — The owners of a shuttered Oregon bakery who were fined for refusing to make a wedding cake for a lesbian couple are appealing to the U.S. Supreme Court.
+PORTLAND, Ore.
+(AP) — The owners of a shuttered Oregon bakery fined for refusing to make a wedding cake for a lesbian couple are appealing to the U.S. Supreme Court.

-The Oregonian/OregonLive reports lawyers for Melissa and Aaron Klein, the former owners of Sweet Cakes by Melissa, filed the petition Monday.
+The Oregonian/OregonLive reports that lawyers for Melissa and Aaron Klein, former owners of Sweet Cakes by Melissa, filed the petition Monday.

-They’re asking the high court to overturn the state’s order to pay $135,000 in emotional damages to the couple they turned away.
+They’re asking the high court to overturn a state order to pay $135,000 in emotional damages to the couple they turned away.

-The Oregon Bureau of Labor and Industries imposed the damages in 2015 after finding the Kleins had violated state anti-discrimination law.
-The Oregon Court of Appeals upheld the order, and the state Supreme Court declined to hear the case.
+The Oregon Bureau of Labor and Industries imposed the fine in 2015 after finding the Kleins had violated a state anti-discrimination law.
+An Oregon appeals court upheld the order, and the state Supreme Court declined to hear the case.

 Most Read Nation & World Stories